JiNx2004/SignEcho/README.md

 5.Train the model using the model training script.<br/>

 6.Run the real-time recognition script with the GUI to start detecting and speaking the recognized gestures.<br/>
-6.Run the real-time recognition script with the GUI to start detecting and speaking the recognized< br / >